Film Noir / Crime Films

 Borderline (1950) 88m.
 Fred MacMurray and Claire Trevor are caught in Mexican dope-smuggling ring, fearing each other is involved, but both undercover agents.

 Boys' Reformatory (1939) 62m.
 Frankie Darro takes the rap for a burglary and is sent to a boys reformatory, where the inmates are under the thumb of corrupt guards and a brutal prison doctor.
-With: Mystery Train (1931) 62m.
-A group of passengers are trapped in a runaway Pullman car.

 Dark Mountain (1936) 62m.
 Ellen Drew unwittingly marries a mobster but must flee back to first boyfriend when hubbie commits a murder.
-With: High Voltage (1929) 62m.
-Stranded by storm, travelers confront drifter William Boyd.

 Fear in the Night (1947) 72m.
 Bank teller DeForest Kelly bothered by dreams of murder.